PgBiel/typst-oxifmt/oxifmt.typ

   if type(radix) != _int-type or num == 0 or radix <= 1 {
     return "0"
   }

-  let sign = if num < 0 and signed { "-" } else { "" }
+  // Note: only integers are accepted here, so no need to check for decimal signed zero let sign = if num < 0 and signed { "-" } else { "" }
   let num = calc.abs(num)
   let radix = calc.min(radix, 16)